takwas/blog-src/content/ubuntu-africa-calls.md

 The primary language used during discussion was English.
 However, Kilos pointed out that if any user struggled with the English language, they could use their own language (most likely French) in the hope that someone would translate for them.

 <br/>
-The [#ubuntu-africa](irc://freenode.net/ubuntu-africa) channel has a bot called __QA__ that logs meetings and does a few other tasks.
+The [#ubuntu-africa](http://ubuntu-africa.info/chat-with-us.html) IRC channel has a bot called __QA__ that logs meetings and does a few other tasks.
 At the beginning of meetings attending users are expected to introduce themselves using the format:

     QA: I am [first name] [last name] - [country]